pldi23-eqlog-ae/artifact/README.md

 Alternatively, you can run `make micro-benchmark-small` to generate a plot for a smaller micro-benchmark, which should finish within seconds.

 ### Claim #3

+### Claim #4

+Invoking `make herbie` will run the Herbie floating-point optimization tool, once with `EqLog` as the equality saturation engine and once with `egg` as the equality saturation engine.
+This may take more than an hour, and when it finishes, it will plots at `herbie-eqlog/egglogdata`.
+The `herbie-eqlog/egglogdata/errorhist.pdf` plot should look quite similar to Figure 11 in the paper, demonstrating the `EqLog` achieves similar performance to `egg`.